FREQUENTLY ASKED QUESTIONS

 Q: Do you prescribe medication?

-A: No, I cannot prescribe medicine.
+A: No, I do not prescribe medicine.